pola-rs/polars-book/user_guide/src/timeseries/intro.md

 not fixed by a parameter `every` and `period`.
 In a rolling groupby the windows are not fixed at all!
 They are determined by the values in the `index_column`.

-So imagine have an time column with the values `{2021-01-01, 20210-01-05}` and a `period="5d"` this would create the following
+So imagine having a time column with the values `{2021-01-01, 20210-01-05}` and a `period="5d"` this would create the following
 windows:

 ```text